Program Details

 Visit Financial Information for information on using financial aid and scholarships for study abroad.

-Students studying at the University of Oslo are eligible to apply for the Norwegian Centennial Travel Scholarships for Study Abroad.
+Studying at the University of Oslo makes you eligible to apply for the Norwegian Centennial Travel Scholarships for Study Abroad.
 For more information about the scholarship, including application details and deadlines, visit the Norwegian Centennial Chair website.

 The Oslo International Summer School offers five full-tuition awards annually.
 The deadline to apply is February 1.
 Other details about these awards are available on the ISS page.